sandstorm-io/sandstorm-website/_posts/2016-08-31-sandstorm-for-work-ready.md

 During the beta period we listened to your feedback on pricing, and we've decided to make some changes:

-1. We've set a new list price to $10/user/month.
+1. We've set a new list price of $10/user/month.
 2. For a limited time, we are offering an additional **50% off** if you choose annual billing.
 3. Free trials now last 60 days.